 - Statistical Genetics (HG 47100)

-- Assistant Professor, Department of Human Genetics (Secondary)
+- Associate Professor, Department of Human Genetics (Secondary)

-- Associate Member, University of Chicago Comprehensive Cancer Center
+- Co-leader, Cancer Prevention and Control Research Program, University of Chicago Comprehensive Cancer Center